 Patient and caregiver perspectives inspire our work—from our study design to our internal culture.
 Identifying unmet patient needs drives our research and development focus.
-This patient-centricity keeps everyone grounded in our purpose—to help improve the well-being of patients, caregivers and families impacted by CNS diseases, including Postpartum Depression and Major Depressive Disorder.
+This patient-centricity keeps everyone grounded in our purpose—to help improve the well-being of patients, caregivers and families impacted by CNS diseases, including Postpartum Depression (PPD) and Major Depressive Disorder.

 - Depression is a leading cause of disability worldwide.
 More than 300 million people worldwide are now living with depression, an increase of 18% between 2005 and 2015.